Looking for some cool classroom jobs for your 3rd, 4th, and 5th students? If so, then I guarantee you’ll find something here.

-He or she guides new students in learning the ins and outs of the school.
+He or she guides the new kids in learning the ins and outs of the school.

 39. Substitute Helper

-The Substitute Helper fills in for any classroom job when the student isn’t available and assists peers with their classroom jobs when more hands are needed.
+The Substitute Helper fills in for any classroom job when the designated person isn’t available plus assists peers with their classroom jobs when more hands are needed.